RedPitaya/Documentation/developerGuide/hardware/125-14_MULTI/top.rst

 STEMlab 125-14 X-Channel System
 ###################################

-The X-Channel STEMlab 125-14 system consists of multiple STEMlab 125-14 devices that are modified for clock and trigger synchronization and also comes with SATA synchronisation cables and software that supports multi-channel RF signal acquisition and generation.
+The X-Channel STEMlab 125-14 system consists of multiple Low-Noise STEMlab 125-14 devices that are modified for clock and trigger synchronization and also comes with SATA synchronisation cables and software that supports multi-channel RF signal acquisition and generation.

 X-Channel STEMlab 125-14 system consists of:

-* one PRIMARY STEMlab 125-14 device, which is a standard STEMlab 125-14 device that provides a main clock and trigger to other SECONDARY STEMlab 125-14 devices.
+* one PRIMARY Low-Noise STEMlab 125-14 device, which is a standard Low-Noise STEMlab 125-14 device that provides a main clock and trigger to other SECONDARY Low-Noise STEMlab 125-14 devices.
-* one or multiple SECONDARY STEMlab 125-14 devices, that are modified in a way that they can receive clock and trigger from a PRIMARY device and distribute it to the next SECONDARY device.
+* one or multiple SECONDARY Low-Noise STEMlab 125-14 devices, that are modified in a way that they can receive clock and trigger from a PRIMARY device and distribute it to the next SECONDARY device.
 These are marked with an “S” sticker.

-For detailed hardware specifications for STEMlab 125-14 devices used in the STEMlab 125-14 X-Channel System please refer to the :ref:`STEMlab 125-14 standard specs <top_125_14>`.
+For detailed hardware specifications for Low-Noise STEMlab 125-14 devices used in the STEMlab 125-14 X-Channel System please refer to the :ref:`STEMlab 125-14 standard specs <top_125_14>`.

-For turning a normal STEMlab 125-14 into a SECONDARY device please refer to: :ref:`SECONDARY STEMlab 125-14 modification <secondary_125_14>`.

 For more information about software please refer to: :ref:`X-Channel streaming <mch_streaming_top>`.